Causal Feature Selection via Orthogonal Search

-\fi Results aggregated by number of nodes over all simulations (corresponding to 18000 simulations per entry in the table), are illustrated in \hyperref[]{Table \ref{tab:results_n}}.
-It shows our method performs better than the competing baselines in terms of accuracy and F1 score, especially for a higher number of nodes.
-To provide a visual comparison, we plot the accuracy of all the methods w.r.t. the sparsity parameter ($p_s$) in Figure~\ref{fig:exp_overall} for different values of $p_n$ and $\sigma^2$ on 1800 samples.
+Results aggregated by the number of observations (corresponding to 24000 simulations per entry in the table) are illustrated in \Cref{tab:results_o}\footnote{Please refer to~\Cref{appendix:tables} for thorough tables for all parameters.}.
+Our method performs better than the competing baselines in terms of accuracy and F1 score, especially for more connected structures, despite data being generated according to DAG causal structures, which, dissimilar to our method, is an essential condition for them.
+To provide a visual comparison, we plot the accuracy of all methods w.r.t. the connectivity parameter ($p_s$) in~\Cref{fig:exp_overall} for different values of $p_n$ and $\sigma^2$ on 1800 samples.

-It can be observed that the accuracies of the competing baselines significantly drop with increasing noise level, while our method is more robust to it.
-More plots are given in Appendix~\ref{appendix:accuracy} and Appendix~\ref{appendix:f1} for several other combinations of varying parameters in the simulation.
-We also extensively compare all the metrics (Recall, Fall-out, Critical Success Index, Accuracy, F1 Score and Matthews correlation coefficient) for all the methods in Appendix~\ref{appendix:tables}.
-According to these metrics, our approach performs better than baselines in most of the cases regardless of the set of parameters used for generating data.
-Our method shows in particular stability in performance w.r.t. the number of nodes (\hyperref[]{Table \ref{Table_Number_of_Nodes}}), partially non-linear relationships (\hyperref[]{Table \ref{Table_Nonlinearity}}), sparsity (\hyperref[]{Table \ref{Table_Sparsity}}), number of observations (\hyperref[]{Table \ref{Table_Observation}}), and noise level (\hyperref[]{Table \ref{Table_Noise}}).
-We also show the plot of parameter estimation for direct causal parents vs. non-causal parents in Figure~\ref{fig:estimation}.
-In the plots and tables, we denote our approach as \textbf{CORTH Features}.
+It can be observed that the accuracies of the competing baselines significantly drop with increasing noise level and nonlinearity, while our method is more robust to them.
+We also extensively compare all the metrics (Recall, Fall-out, Critical Success Index, Accuracy, F1 Score, and Matthews correlation coefficient) for all the methods in Appendix~\ref{appendix:tables}.
+According to these metrics, our approach performs better than baselines in most cases regardless of the set of parameters used for generating data.
+Our method shows in particular stability in performance w.r.t. the number of nodes (\Cref{Table_Number_of_Nodes}), partially non-linear relationships (\Cref{Table_Nonlinearity}), connectivity (\Cref{Table_Sparsity}), number of observations (\Cref{Table_Observation}), and noise level (\Cref{Table_Noise}).
+We also show the plot of parameter estimation for direct causal parents vs. non-causal parents in~\Cref{fig:estimation}.
+In the plots and tables, we denote our approach as \texttt{CORTH Features}.